 The hike is not too steep but takes a good 2-3 hours depending on your pace.
 Rakcham is a village lost in time.
 There are herders with their grazing mountain goats and sheep, friendly villagers, apple orchards and the river Baspa flowing through the alpine forests.

-For those who do not wish to walk, can opt for a ride on the narrow road leading to this village.
+Those who do not wish to walk can opt for a ride on the narrow road leading to this village.

 Sangla is 239 Km from Shimla and it takes approximately 8 hours to reach via the NH 22.

 The road is treacherous but the views make up for all the efforts.